 We have put together our own "foodie bucket list" as part of a new website that I started.
 It's been a fun way to branch out in our date nights and explore new places that we never knew existed or had never thought to try.
 A suggestion I have, from watching a few of my foodie friends, is to each order different menu items and something unique that you wouldn't usually get at any other restaurants.
 This will allow you to experience more of what the restaurant has to offer and you will be branching out and discovering new favorites that you might not have previously known existed.

 I know some couples who have their own book club!
 Some will read a chapter of their book together every night while others read separately.
 I've even heard of one couple reading a physical copy of the book while the other listens to the audio book.
 This is how Joe and I would read books if we were to start our own book club.
+Trade off picking the book to read each month if you can’t agree on one to read.
 After both parties have finished reading, plan a date night to discuss the book over dinner or dessert.

 My friend Camille of Friday We're In Love once told me that she and her husband share a love of running.
 If I remember right, they used to train together and run races.
 Now that they have a little one, she's shared that they trade off training for races.
 They support each other by standing on the sidelines of the race, cheering the other spouse on.
 I love that they've found a way to keep up their hobby, even if they aren't able to share it in the same way they've been used to.